“Why Should I Care?”

 So what can we do today?
 We can go back to the Bible and learn what it means to “love your neighbor as yourself.”
 Learn Jesus’ answer to the question, “Who is my neighbor.”
 We can break down the “us” vs. “them” mentality.
 We can welcome our brothers and sisters into our churches and stand in solidarity with them when they come under persecution.
 We can stop spreading the popular rhetoric and instead call out racism when we see its ugly head.

-What if we did this with the undocumented immigrants in this country?
+What if our churches became safe havens for people of every race and nationality, regardless of their immigration status?
 What if we erase the word “illegal” from our vocabulary, and never use this term to refer to a person?
-What if we start a movement of standing together with the undocumented immigrants by saying in a sense “we are all undocumented.”
+What if we start a movement of standing together with the undocumented immigrants?

 Imagine if it was your father, mother, uncle or daughter who was suddenly ripped from your home and community and taken to a land that hadn’t been your home in years?
 What if they were rotting in a prison cell, without bail, without a lawyer, and with a court date untold weeks or months in the future?
 You wouldn’t hesitate to open your wallet, to cross land and sea to help them.
 But Christ tells us to love our neighbors–even those who don’t look like us.